ivanalberico/Deep-Learning-for-Autonomous-Driving-ETH/README.md

 </p>

 ## Project 2: Multi-task learning for semantics and depth
-Build Multi-Task Learning (MTL) architectures for dense prediction tasks, i.e. semantic segmentation and monocular depth estimation, exploiting joint architectures, branched architectures, and task distillation.
+The goal of the second project is to build Multi-Task Learning (MTL) architectures for dense prediction tasks, i.e. semantic segmentation and monocular depth estimation, exploiting joint architectures, branched architectures, and task distillation.

-Finally, improve the network with personal ideas or refer to existing papers to enhance the predictions.
+Bonus task was to improve the network with personal ideas or refer to existing papers to enhance the predictions.

 Further info: [Assignment_Project2.pdf](Project2_Multitask_learning_for_semantics_and_depth/Assignment_Project2.pdf)